 Is it Legal to Eat Peacocks in the U.S.?

-There are technically no laws prohibiting the consumption of peacock meat in the U.S. Because it is technically not a protected species, there are no legal restrictions that prohibit the peacock meat trade.
+There are no laws prohibiting peacock meat consumption in the U.S. Because it is technically not a protected species, there are no legal restrictions that prohibit the peacock meat trade.

 The biggest hotspot for domestic peacock meat lies in California.
-There, there is a company called Exotic Meat Market that specializes in raising, slaughtering, and distributing various different kinds of exotic meats.
+There is a company called Exotic Meat Market specializing in raising, slaughtering, and distributing various kinds of exotic meats.
 Peacock meat can be found listed alongside other rare dishes, such as iguana and camel meat.

 RELATED: Do People Eat Porcupines?